neogeographica/quakesounds/README.md

 6. Copy your "pak0.pak" and "pak1.pak" files into that same directory.

 7. Run quakesounds again.
-(You may see a couple of warnings about "clipping";
-this is expected.
+(You may see a warning or two about "clipping"; this is expected.
 If you see a *lot* of warnings, your version of the SoX utility may be old.)

 8. You should see a "quakesounds_out" subdirectory appear. "quakesounds_out"
-should contain several files with the m4r extension; these are noise-reduced, gain-normalized, iOS-alert-sound-ready versions of a few selected Quake sounds.
+should contain several files with the m4r extension; these are gain-normalized, iOS-alert-sound-ready versions of a few selected Quake sounds.